 A type of asbestos that is less commonly found in the home but still somewhat prevalent is crocidolite or blue asbestos.
 When found in the home, it will most likely be in cement products, pipe insulation, and ceiling tiles.
 This asbestos can be more costly to remove because it is a much thinner form of asbestos, which can more easily be inhaled into the lungs, leading to major illness.

 If anthophyllite asbestos is found in the home, it will most likely be in your home’s insulation or the roof.
 It is a rarer type of asbestos and has a very short history of commercial use.
 You are less likely to encounter it.
-It is distinctive by its grey, dull green color but is only visible when disturbed, which is when it’s most dangerous.
+It is distinctive by its gray, dull green color but is only visible when disturbed, which is when it’s most dangerous.

 Tremolite asbestos was never used in commercial products but has been encountered as containment in white asbestos and vermiculite, commonly used in insulation.
 If you find either of these other types of asbestos, tremolite asbestos may also be present.
 It is not considered as hazardous as the asbestos in contaminates but still can contribute to major illness.